Shaw House (Ferndale, California): History

 The Shaw House was built in 1854 by Seth Shaw, who with his brother Stephen W. Shaw had arrived by canoe in 1852 to build a cabin, clear some land, claim it and found the town of Ferndale.
-Despite long-standing local legend, the house was not inspired by Nathaniel Hawthorne's House of the Seven Gables, but rather by the home of Mariano Guadalupe Vallejo in Sonoma, California which had been drawn and painted by Stephen W. Shaw.
+Despite long-standing local legend, the house was not inspired by Nathaniel Hawthorne's House of the Seven Gables, but rather by the home of Mariano Guadalupe Vallejo, now known as the Vallejo Estate, in Sonoma, California which had been drawn and painted by Stephen W. Shaw.
 In the early days, the Shaw House served as the area's first courthouse as well as post office.

 The building was owned by the family, vacant for several years at the end, until sold in 1967.
 Fully restored by two owners, the Shaw House was added to the National Register of Historic Places on September 13, 1984.

 It remains the oldest house in Ferndale and functions as a bed and breakfast under the Shaw House Inn name.
-It still features the marble fireplace that Isabella Shaw, Seth's bride, chose from Gump's department store in San Francisco.
+It still features the marble fireplace that Isabella Shaw, Seth's bride, chose from Gump's department store in San Francisco, California.